mkram01/EPI563-SpatialEPI/docs/05-disease-mapping-2.md

 :::{.rmdcaution data-latex="{caution}"}

 The table below will be explored and explained in more detail in the online lectures, and in the lab activity.
-The key takeaway at this point is that we can define which units are *near* which other units using different definitions, and those definitions have slightly different assumptions and results.
+The key takeaway at this point is that we can define which units are *near* other units using different definitions, and those definitions have slightly different assumptions and results.

 :::